nmshd/documentation/_includes/scenarios/integrate/access-the-connector.md

 # Hosted API tooling by the (development) Connector

-In order to use the hosted api tooling, it must be activated in the [connector configuration]({% link _docs_operate/setup-with-docker-compose.md %}#hosted-api-tooling-by-the-development-connector).
+In order to use the hosted api tooling, it must be activated in the [Connector configuration]({% link _docs_operate/setup-with-docker-compose.md %}#hosted-api-tooling-by-the-development-connector).
 {: .notice--warning}

 You can access the REST API documentation through the Connector's designated HTTP endpoints.
 Swagger and Rapidoc serve as interactive platforms hosted on the Connector, enabling you to explore and experiment with the various APIs interactively.